-An interesting fact about Mexico is that the country is the second largest consumer of Coca-Cola in the world.
-In fact, more Coca-Cola is consumed in Chiapas than in entire countries and the people drink more Coca-Cola than water!
+An interesting fact about Mexico is that the country is the second-largest consumer of Coca-Cola in the world.
+In fact, more Coca-Cola is consumed in Chiapas than in entire countries and people drink more Coca-Cola than water!

 So, it may make sense that the beverage giant has a keen interest in continuing marketing efforts here.
 Many countries have an illuminated Coca-Cola truck that tours the country during the festive season.

 However, in Mexico in December, there are entire Coca-Cola parades, complete with lots of red, branded, illuminated floats and people dressed like bottles.
 These parades are held on different dates all over the country – from Tijuana to Sinaloa.

 If you happen to find yourself in Oaxaca in December, you may be lucky enough to catch the Noche de Rábanos (night of the radishes).
 This weird and wonderful festival is hosted on the 23rd of December every year and dates back to 1897.

 People carve nativity scenes, and traditional depictions of Oaxacan life into large radishes.
 They then enter them into a contest to be judged.

 In Mexico, Christmas Eve (Noche Buena) is arguably more important than Christmas Day.
 People usually finish work early to go home and be with their loved ones and many shops pull down their shutters for the festive season.

 Most Mexicans attend church masses (Misa de Gallo), before indulging in a feast with their extended family.
 American and Western influences have led more and more Mexican families to start eating turkey dinners with all the trimmings on Christmas Eve.